-The course examines coding concepts associated with the Current Procedural Terminology manual and the HCPCS code book.
+Students will learn coding concepts associated with the Current Procedural Terminology manual and the HCPCS code book.
 The Evaluation and Management, Anesthesia, Surgery Radiology, Pathology/Laboratory and Medicine sections are covered with emphasis on section guidelines and proper code selection.
-Keyboarding skills are also emphasized in this course.
+Students will also improve keyboarding skills while in this course

-MOP 130: Billing Principles 2.0 units - 45 hours
+MOP 130: Billing Principles

-The course focuses on the procedures for billing in both hospital and clinical settings.
-Students will identify a variety of source documents used in billing, compare and complete the forms used in hospitals and offices, analyze the revenue cycles, and apply the correct codes to the different venues.
+Students will learn the procedures for billing in both hospital and clinical settings.
+They will identify the variety of source documents billing uses, compare and complete the forms used in hospitals and offices, analyze the revenue cycles, and apply the correct codes to the different venues.